nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list students
 2. AddressBook shows a list of students
 3. User requests to mark attendance of a specific student to the list
-4. AddressBook adds the date to the students attendance list
+4. AddressBook adds the date and status to the students attendance list

     Use case ends.